2000 NFL season: Television

 This was the third year under the league's eight-year broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

 ABC fired Boomer Esiason, reportedly because he and Al Michaels never got along in the MNF booth.
 ABC decided to go in a radical direction by hiring comedian Dennis Miller, along with Dan Fouts, to join Michaels.

 Dick Enberg joined CBS, becoming the #2 play-by-play commentator, alongside Dan Dierdorf, while Verne Lundquist returned to call college football for CBS after week 2.
 Also, Mike Ditka joined The NFL Today as an analyst.
-Daryl Johnston joined CBS as a color commentator, with Kevin Harlan starting week 6.
+Daryl Johnston joined CBS as a color commentator, with Kevin Harlan starting week 6 replacing Sam Wyche who underwent offseason vocal chord surgery as he called one game in week 2, having Todd Blackledge from The SEC on CBS (Week 1) and Randy Cross (Weeks 3-5) from The NFL Today fill in temporarily.
+Blackledge would also fill in for Phil Simms (week 2) with Greg Gumbel as Simms underwent an emergency appendectomy.